-There have been few active interventions on the mine site since the commencement of the MOP and due to this reporting period as most of the site was rehabilitated by 2005.
+There have been few active interventions on the mine site since the commencement of the MOP as most of the site was rehabilitated by 2005.

-During this reporting period, approximately 70 tonnes of waste rock containing sulphides was removed from the southern edge of the ROM Pad and placed in Parkers Pit.
+During this reporting period, approximately 70 tonnes of waste rock containing sulphides was removed from the southern edge of the ROM Pad and placed in Parkers Pit (toe of Gilligan's Island).
+That area was re-topsoiled in July 2019.